Baku awaits cloudy weather on Saturday

 By Laman Ismayilova

-Changeable cloudy weather is expected in Baku on March 7.
+Ecologists predict changeable cloudy weather is expected in Baku on March 14.
 It will be foggy in some places.
+South wind will blow.

 As for medical and meteorological forecast, the weather will be favorable for weather-sensitive people.